sarmini1/mastermind/README.md

 - `brew services start postgresql@15`
 - `createdb`

-Then, create a virtual environment, activate it, install the dependencies, and create the databases:
+If you have Python3 and PostgreSQL installed, please create a virtual environment, activate it, install the dependencies, and create the databases:

  - `python3 -m venv venv`